Sailing on the R/V Kilo Moana

 Here is a presentation that UHM Professor and project leader Andrea Kealoha gave back in February describing our initial results.

-Here is a short write-up in Civil Beat from earlier this spring about the relatively low metals found since the fire.
+Here is a short write-up in Civil Beat from last spring about the relatively low metals found since the fire.

 Anyone with concerns about metals can reach out to Prof. Nick Hawco over email at hawco@hawaii.edu.